mmo-said/Forecasting-Crypto/README.md

 Section 1 will be dedicated to data exploration.

-Section 2 will detail the machine learning model and the parameters used to predict.
+See Machine Learning and Evaluation file for a more detailed breakdown of the machine learning models used